AlexNijjar/dotfiles/README.md

 - make thunar config declarative
 - make text files in thunar open in nvim
 - setup gaming stuff (steam, lutrus, proton etc)
-- fix no wifi when waking up from sleep
 - add a bar